 He was for many years Principal Lecturer and Head of Sculpture at Maidstone and Canterbury Schools of Art and was able throughout those forty years to research and test both the teaching methods and the nature of art and sculpture.

-Piché is a Fellow of the Royal British Society of Sculptors (FRBS).
+Piché is a Fellow of the Royal Society of Sculptors (FRSS).
 Like some of his rebellious contemporaries at the time, he refused (not once but twice) election as a Royal Academician (RA), although has exhibited his work a number of times at the Royal Academy Summer Show.

 Piché's work is in many public collections, including: the Royal College of Art; the Museum of Modern Art - New York; the Peter Stuyvesant Foundation; the British Council; Sao Paulo Museum; the Arts Council of Great Britain; and the Gothenburg Museum, Sweden.